-The next day on the phone, Dr. Hill and Mr. Vindman tried to reassure me that they were not aware of any official change in U.S. policy toward Ukraine, OMB's announcement notwithstanding.
-They did confirm that the hold on security assistance for Ukraine came from Chief of Staff Mick Mulvaney and that the Chief of Staff maintained a skeptical view of Ukraine.
+Affairs Fiona Hill and Director of European Affairs LTC Alex Vindman, they tried to reassure me that they were not aware of any official change in U.S. policy toward Ukraine, OMB's announcement notwithstanding.
+They did confirm that the hold on security assistance for Ukraine came from Chief of Staff Mick Mulvaney, who maintained a skeptical view of Ukraine.

-In the same July 19 phone call, they gave me an account of the July 10 meeting with the Ukrainian officials at the White House.
-Specifically, they told me that Ambassador Sondland had connected "investigations" with an Oval Office meeting for President Zelenskyy, which so irritated Ambassador Bolton that he abruptly ended the meeting, telling Dr. Hill and Mr. Vindman that they should have nothing to do with domestic politics.
+In the same July 19 phone call, they gave me an account of a July 10 meeting with Ukrainian and American officials at the White House.
+They told me that part way through the meeting, Ambassador Sondland had connected "investigations" with an Oval Office meeting for President Zelenskyy, which so irritated then-National Security Advisor John Bolton that he abruptly ended the meeting, telling Dr. Hill and LTC Vindman that they should have nothing to do with domestic politics.
 He also directed Dr. Hill to "brief the lawyers."
 Dr. Hill said that Ambassador Bolton referred to this as a "drug deal" after the July 10 meeting.
 Ambassador Bolton opposed a call between President Zelenskyy and President Trump out of concern that it "would be a disaster."